UKEIAM/TrialLlama/README.md

 ## Setup
 - Run `pip install -r requirements.txt`
 - Run `pip uninstall transformer-engine`, since there is some kind of bug caused by the `peft` library import

+## Credits
+This repository is an adaptaion of the llama-recipies repository by facebookresearch: https://github.com/facebookresearch/llama-recipes